Skip to Main Content

 Tip:

-Make your request at least three to four weeks before your deadline, as your recommender may be juggling requests from other students.
+Make your recommendation request at least three to four weeks before the deadline, as your recommender may be juggling requests from other students.

 If you use the Common Application to apply for college, you can choose from several essay prompts.
 Here are a few examples of Common App essay prompts:

-2. The lessons we take from obstacles we encounter can be fundamental to later success.
-Recount a time when you faced a challenge, setback or failure.
-How did it affect you, and what did you learn from the experience?
+• The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
+How did it affect you, and what did you learn from the experience

 You can also write on a topic of your choice.
-These open-ended topics give you a chance to share your story and write about something that's important to you.
+These open-ended topics allow you to share your story and write about something important to you.
 Your essay is a major part of your application, so start writing early and go through several rounds of editing.

-Along with your personal statement, some colleges require you to answer supplemental essay questions.
+Some colleges require you to answer supplemental essay questions along with your personal statement.
 Your responses will be shorter (perhaps a few hundred words), but give them the same level of thought and consideration that you put into your personal statement.

 You may also send standardized test scores from the SAT or ACT to colleges.
 Some colleges require these scores, while others are test-optional.
-Some schools say they are test-blind, meaning they won't consider test scores at all.
+Some schools claim to be test-blind, meaning they won't consider test scores at all.

 Both the SAT and ACT allow you to send your scores to up to four colleges at no cost.
 Additional reports cost $14 for the SAT and $18.50 for the ACT, unless you qualify for a fee waiver.